indietyp/hydra-kratos-consent/README.md

 These are then configured in the top schema, if `DIRECT_MAPPING` is enabled, an entry will automatically be generated for every property in the `traits` object.

+##### Limitations

+Implicit configuration currently _only_ works in objects that are:

+1) directly embedded (we do not follow references)
+2) not conditional (we do not follow `if`/`then`/`else`)
+3) are either contained in another object or in the `traits` object

+This is due to the fact that internally we first resolve the schema into a list of json pointers, and then resolve those on the object. (contrary to json paths, which are not standardized, we do not allow for wildcards, this may change in the future)

 #### Consent Configuration

 Invalid configurations will be ignored on consent, but will emit a warning.
 You can check the validity of your schema